How do you price your broking services?

 Do you do bill checking?

 We will at your request.
 However if you have used us for your energy broking then the most important invoice from the retailer is the first one in the new contract and we check that for you for free.
 All retailers use automated billing systems and if any errors are made it will be in setting up the billing.
-Once the first invoice is proven correct the chances of subsequent invoices being incorrect is miniscule.
-However if any invoice is of concern to you we can check it for a nominal fee.
+Once the first invoice is proven correct the chances of subsequent invoices being incorrect is small.
+However if any invoice is of concern to you as our client we can check it for free.

 Is my retailer overcharging me?